clockback/scribbler/README.md

 ## About
-Scribbler is a free and open-source adventure anthology video game.
+Scribbler is a free and open-source adventure video game engine.

 ### License